alienfast/middleman-aws/README.md

 ### Step 2: Require this gem in the Rakefile

     require 'middleman-aws'

+    # Even though required by the middleman-aws gem, it appears middleman does not pick up transitive dependency extensions
+    #   early enough to avoid the "== Unknown Extension:" error.
+Add these to your main project (I wish this was unnecessary but don't know how to work around it)
+    gem 'middleman-s3_sync'
+    gem 'middleman-cloudfront'

 ### Step 3: Add your aws credentials
 e.g. `~/.aws/acme.yml`